Jay Hunter Morris is represented by Rayfield Allied worldwide.

 Jay Hunter Morris

-Recent successes include concert performances of Tristan Tristan und Isolde at Palau de les Arts Reina Sofia Valencia and his appearance in the role of Siegfried in the Metropolitan Opera’s new production of the complete Ring Cycle which was broadcast worldwide.
-Other appearances include Samson Samson and Dalilah at Nashville Opera, Canio I Pagliacci at Florida Grand Opera, Cavaradossi Tosca at Alabama Opera, and Steva Jenufa at Opera Monte Carlo.
-He went on to appear as Florestan Fidelio at Portland Opera, and Erik Der Fliegende Holländer at Atlanta Opera, a role he also sang at Seattle Opera, Arizona Opera and Opera Australia.
+Previous notable appearances include the title role in Samson et Dalila at Nashville Opera, Canio I Pagliacci at Florida Grand Opera, Cavaradossi Tosca at Alabama Opera, and Steva Jenufa at Opera Monte Carlo.
+He went on to appear as Florestan Fidélio at Portland Opera, and Erik at Atlanta Opera, a role he also sang at Seattle Opera, Arizona Opera and Opera Australia.

 Originally a country and western music singer, Mr. Morris was first drawn into the opera spotlight in 1995, when he created the role of Tony in Terrence McNally’s play Master Class at the Philadelphia Theatre Company.
 He continued in the role at the Mark Taper Forum in Los Angeles, at the Kennedy Center in Washington, and finally on Broadway, where he was nominated for a Critics Circle Award for Outstanding Debut of an Actor.